 If a private entity fails to designate confidential or proprietary information, records or documents for protection from disclosure, such information, records or documents shall be subject to disclosure under FOIA.

-A responsible public entity may not withhold from public access:
+A responsible public entity (RPE) may not withhold from public access:

 (a) procurement records other than those subject to the written determination of the responsible public entity;